Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 ---
 # Summary

-Hotspot is a Progressive Web App (PWA) developed using **React**, **Express** and **SCSS** to transform the annual job fair experience at Karlstad University.
-With over 8,000 students and more than 130 companies participating a 5.5-hour event, traditional printed maps and fragmented event information were inefficient, and the existing solution on their official website was confusing.
-I recognized the need for a digital solution that could quickly consolidate essential details into one intuitive platform.
-In this case study, I share my journey through the design, development, and testing phases of Hotspot, highlighting problem-solving process, challenges, and the lessons I learned along the way.
+Hotspot App is a Progressive Web App (PWA) built with **React**, **Express** and **SCSS** to transform the annual job fair experience at Karlstad University.
+With over 8,000 students and 130 companies participating a 5.5-hour event, traditional maps and fragmented information were inefficient.
+I co-developed a digital solution that consolidates essential details into one intuitive platform, helping students find suitable employers.
+This case study details my journey through the design, development, and testing, highlighting problem-solving challenges, and lessons learned.

 # Background